stimpy77/xio.js/README.md

     var person = xio.get.local([2,4])();

     xio.post.mywebservice([2,4], { first: "Bob", last: "Blork" });
-        // when defined, formatted as URL perhaps "/myservice/2/4" var person = xio.get.mywebservice([2,4])(); // assumes synchronous; see below
+        // when defined, formatted as URL perhaps "/myservice/2/4" or "/myservice.php?x=2&y=4" var person = xio.get.mywebservice([2,4])(); // assumes synchronous; see below

 In all cases, you can also use asynchronous invocation.